MappyKK/Land-Demographics-Automation/README.md

 •	Palestinian Seam Zone Land

       o	This layer illustrates Palestinian land that is developed in the Seam Zone.
 Depending on the context, the Seam Zone can have many definitions.
 These definitions are as follows, any land that is in between the Green Line (West Bank internationally recognized borders) and the West Bank barrier OR any land that is in the Jerusalem District but cut off from receiving Jerusalem municipal services in the West Bank due to the barrier OR any land that is trapped in between an Israeli district and the West Bank barrier.
+•	Israeli Land Mass

+      o	This layer illustrates the amount of land that Israelis have developed in Area A, B, C, H1, H2, Nature Reserve, and East Jerusalem.

 •	East Jerusalem Boundary